Home

 20 years and over 6 years

-16.5 An employee who becomes a fulltime Local, District or International Representative of the Union shall be given a leave of absence without pay for so long as he serves in such office and may return to his former position at any time without loss of seniority rights and with accumulated seniority for the time spent on such leave.
+16.5 An employee who becomes a fulltime Local, District or International Representative of the Union shall be given a leave of absence without pay for so long as they serve in such office and may return to his former position at any time without loss of seniority rights and with accumulated seniority for the time spent on such leave.

 TOP OF PAGE

-17.0 If an employee enters into any branch of the Armed Forces or enters the Peace Corps of the United States, he shall continue to accumulate seniority with the Company during his absence to the extent provided by the appropriate Federal statute as may be applicable to him, and shall be entitled to exercise such seniority rights upon release from service provided that he shall apply and qualify for reemployment by the Company in accordance with the terms of the applicable law.
-With respect to employees who return from the Peace Corps, this provision shall apply only if he returns within thirty (30) days after the expiration of one two—year enlistment.
+17.0 If an employee enters into any branch of the Armed Forces or enters the Peace Corps of the United States, they shall continue to accumulate seniority with the Company during their absence to the extent provided by the appropriate Federal statute as may be applicable to them, and shall be entitled to exercise such seniority rights upon release from service provided that they shall apply and qualify for reemployment by the Company in accordance with the terms of the applicable law.
+With respect to employees who return from the Peace Corps, this provision shall apply only if they return within thirty (30) days after the expiration of one two-year enlistment.

 TOP OF PAGE